matthewjmiller/mattmiller/CV.md

 Interdisciplinary Special Topics: Stories and Soil, College of the Ozarks, fall 2024.
 Cotaught with Dr. Micah Humphreys.

 Survey of American Literature II, College of the Ozarks, fall 2019.

-Writing about Your Garden community education course, College of the Ozarks, 26 April 2025.

 Creative Writing: Nonfiction, College of the Ozarks, three sections, spring 2019, spring 2021, fall 2023.